skinkade/uniformity/README.md

 and strings with AES-GCM, using passwords and/or keys.
 Passwords are treated as UTF-8 strings and processed with 100,000 rounds of PBKDF2-HMAC-SHA256 by default.

+Output can be chosen to be a Clojure map, JSON, or msgpack.
 [See documentation](doc/crypto.md).

 ```clojure